oracle/nosql-python-sdk/README.rst

 Examples can be found `on GitHub <https://github.com/oracle/nosql-python-sdk/ tree/master/examples>`_.

 Examples include simple, standalone programs.
-They include comments bout how they can be configured and run in the different supported environments.
+They include comments about how they can be configured and run in the different supported environments.

 =============